Please, read it up to end!

 The CAN bus is connected with the interface cable

 - Yellow\white– CAN-High channel 1

 The DIP switch – Connect the 120 Ohm terminator for each CAN channel

 If the CAN settings are done correctly, the physical connection to the bus is correct and the bus is exchanged, then the CAN bus data will be displayed in the receiving window after pressing the Connect button.

-A detailed description of the work with CARBUS Analyzer as CAN bus analyzer is available on a separate page – link.
+A detailed description of the work with CARBUS Analyzer as CAN bus analyzer is available on this page.

 LIN bus analyzing